GrokMultiverse/GrokMultiverse-Roadmap/LITEPAPER.md

 ---

-**Version 1.0 – Public Release (2026)**
+**Version 1.0 – Public Release (January 2026)**

 ---

 ## 1. Executive Summary
 **GrokMultiverse** is a phased, on-chain ecosystem on Solana that rewards early users through task-based engagement, NFT ownership, and a points-driven token airdrop.

 All GMV tokens are **minted directly via our own smart contract**, ensuring full transparency.
 No seed rounds, private sales, or pump.fun mechanisms are involved.

+**⚠️ Important Disclaimer:**
+GrokMultiverse ($GMV) is an independent, community-driven project on Solana.
+It has **no affiliation, endorsement, or connection** with xAI, Elon Musk, or the Grok AI chatbot developed by xAI.

 ---